David Huddleston (politician)

 David Huddleston is an American farmer and politician who has been a member of the Georgia House of Representatives from the 72nd district since 2022.

 Elections

 In January 2022, Huddleston announced his candidacy for the state house after Representative Randy Nix retired.
-He ran unopposed in the 2022 Georgia state elections.
+He ran in District 72 unopposed in the 2022 Georgia state elections.

 Huddleston sought reelection in the 2024 Georgia state elections.
 He defeated Democrat candidate Rodney Ross Moore.
 Both candidates ran unopposed in their respective party primaries.

 Political positions

 Huddleston has described himself as an advocate for law enforcement, agriculture, and land conservation.

 Huddleston has supported Governor Brian Kemp, serving as the Heard County grassroots leader for his 2022 reelection campaign.

 In 2025, Huddleston supported removing a prohibition that would allow bails bondsmen to serve in local elected offices.

 He signed onto a bill that would prohibit the use of privately-operated, unmanned speed detectors in school zones.

 Personal life

 Huddleston is a native of Carroll County, Georgia.
 In the private sector, he's worked in the agriculture and energy sectors.
 He serves on many agriculture boards, like the Georgia Cattlemen Association and the Heard and Carroll County High School Ag Advisory Boards.